Travel in South America by Boat

 Routes to Consider

-|In the foothills of the Andes boat travel is limited to small motorboats.
+In the foothills of the Andes, boat travel is limited to small motorboats.

 © Volker Poelzl.
 All Rights Reserved.

-However, regardless of your route and the type of boat on which you travel, traveling by boat will give a first-hand impression of the Amazonian people, their culture and way of life.
+However, regardless of your route and the type of boat on which you travel, traveling by boat will give a first-hand impression of the Amazonian people, their culture, and their way of life.
 And despite the lack of creature comforts, a boat trip in the Amazon is a fascinating and unforgettable experience.